EngagingNetworks/page-builder-code-blocks/ETT-select-random-target-from-custom-database.md

-# Selecting a random target for a custom database ETT
+# Select a random target for a custom database ETT

 Usually when using a custom database that requires a Match field, you match the target on a field determined by the supporter, e.g. their broadband company